cube3power/atsd/rule-engine/functions-math.md

   ceil(double x) long
 ```

-Returns the smallest integer that is greater than or equal `x`.
+Returns the smallest integer that is greater than or equal to `x`.

 ### `floor`